xelemental/xelemental.github.io/_posts/2024-01-15-Golang-based-credential-stealer-targets-Indian-Airforce-Officials.md

 - Stealer Analysis
     - Metadata
     - File Information.
-    - Functionality of the malware.
+    - Analysis of the stealer using IDA-Freeware & x64dbg.
     - Features of the malware.
     - Open Source packages used.
     - YARA Rule.